rohanfaiyazkhan/deeplearningproject/README.md

 ## Code

-A copy of the original R-script provided by the author is available in `original_kosinski_code.R`.

 Please note that the experiments were run in Jupyter Lab environment.
-We cannot guarantee that any other environment can run this without errors.

-To train the models run the notebooks `train_lasso_regression.ipynb` and `train_neural_net.ipynb` respectively. `train_lasso_regression_cross_validation.ipynb` is also available as a means to reproduce Table 2 of the original paper.
+To train the models run the notebooks `notebooks/train_lasso_regression.ipynb` and `notebooks/train_neural_net.ipynb` to train the logistic regression model and neural network respectively. `train_lasso_regression_cross_validation.ipynb` is also available as a means to reproduce Table 2 of the original paper.

-Before running LIME please ensure that the pre-trained weights for ResNet-50 model using VGGFace2 dataset are available.
+Running test-retest will unfortunately require the before after dataset which cannot be made public for privacy concerns.
+Steps to reproduce the dataset however are provided in the paper.
+If you have the dataset regenerated and can proceed with test-retest analysis, please ensure that the pre-trained weights for ResNet-50 model using VGGFace2 dataset are available.
 While the original weights provided by the authors of VGGFace2 are no longer available, a backup of it can be found [here](https://queensuca-my.sharepoint.com/:u:/g/personal/21rfk_queensu_ca/EQ7o1aRxfIFNprDBi0H01sQBp7rmAKfyu-Jwjk3K3AHJWA?e=gAPoQs).
 Download it and copy the weights as `saved_model/resnet50_ft_weight.pkl`.
-Afterwards LIME can be run on any sample image using `lime_lass.ipynb` and `lime_neural_net.ipynb`.

 ## Reference